JOTSR/lazy_pipe/README.md

-# LazyPipe - lazy evaluator pipeling
+# LazyPipe - lazy evaluator pipeline

 Simple lazy evaluation of value piping.
 Create the logic before and compute the value only when needed.